1. Qualification Round

 Exam and Points

-The final round consists of a single exam with 15 calculation, 10 knowledge, and 15 advanced multiple-choice questions.
+The final round consists of a single exam with 40 multiple-choice questions involving mathematical calculations and knowledge.
 The questions require math skills as well as knowledge about mathematical definitions.
-Finalists have 60 minutes for the exam!
+Finalists have 60 seconds for each question!
 To every question there are four possible answers given (only one is correct).
 A correct answer equals one point.
 The awards and prizes are given to the finalists with the most points in the final round.

 The exam will take place in the school of each finalist supervised by a teacher.
 All finalists have to select a teacher who agrees to supervise the final exam.
-We will send all required information and the final exam to the selected teacher who has time to conduct the 60 minutes exam until 29.
-November 2019.
-We will provide a special online form for all teachers to upload the results without much effort!
-The teacher has to make sure that the finalist does not cheat and the teacher has to end the exam as soon as the 60 minutes are over regardless of the number of questions answered.
+We will send all required information to the selected teacher who has time to conduct the 40 minutes exam between Monday 7.
+December and Wednesday 9.
+December 2020.
+The teacher has to make sure that the finalist does not cheat and does not open any other browser tabs, websites, programs, or computer windows during the exam.

 A timetable with all deadlines is available here: Timetable and Deadlines